 It could even aggravate the situation if your child now connects nervousness and fright with the bottle.

-Switching from breastmilk to formula won’t occur instantaneously, so be gentle and take it easy with him.
-Give it time, your baby will figure out how to use the bottle and get accustomed to the formula’s taste.
+Be gentle and take it easy with your baby.
+Give it time, your baby will find a way to use the bottle and get accustomed to the formula’s taste.

 4. Mother’s Guilt